-A personal injury settlement is compensation awarded to a person who suffered a personal injury caused by another person or a company.
+An injury settlement is compensation awarded to a person who suffered an injury caused by another person or a company.
 In some instances, the personal injury award can be significant.
+If you received a settlement award, you may wish to consider consulting a personal injury attorney in Fort Collins about the possibility of revising your will.
 Also, depending on the agreement, the settlement may be paid out as a lump sum or as a series of separate payments.

 Regardless of how it’s paid out, if there will be funds left over after paying for your medical bills, you may wish to consider revising your will.
 However, there are several issues to consider before making your decision.